riclasley3/fortnite-nerdz/README.md

 Once you have staged your files, you can commit them by typing `git commit`.

+Once your branch is ready, push it to GitHub by typing `git push origin [name-of-branch]`.
+Then you can make a PR.

 ---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).